Video storytelling has the power to transform businesses by elevating their marketing to new heights.

 - Consumers who are exposed to brand stories describe the brand in much more positive terms and are prepared to pay more for the product (Journal of Brand Management)

 But what does “storytelling” actually look like in practice?
-And how can we leverage video storytelling to engage our target audience?
+And how do you create storytelling videos that audiences will love?

-Viddyoze provides an online video tool that’s helped more than 140,000 happy customers to turn their bright new ideas into stunning videos in minutes, so we feel pretty well-placed to answer those questions!
+Viddyoze provides an online video storytelling app that’s helped more than 250,000 happy customers to turn their bright new ideas into stunning videos, so we feel pretty well-placed to answer those questions!